-If you are a bit more luxury oriented and want to try more expensive restaurants and visit lots of places, it would be safer to come with a daily budget of €50 per person (again, without accommodation and transportation).
+If you are a bit more luxury oriented and want to try more expensive restaurants and visit more places, it would be safer to come with a daily budget of at least €50 per person (again, without accommodation and transportation).

 How much is accommodation in Romania?

 Prices vary here a lot depending on your destination, time of the year and what kind of accommodation you’re looking for.

 Nightly rates vary greatly from €10 per night in a hostel.
 One room will be €35 per night in a budget hotel (2-3 star) and from €50 and up for a decent room, even in a 4-star hotel.

 Note: these prices are per room, so two people will split these costs.

 The best option here would be to check prices for your city/area and dates on Booking.com.
 This is the platform I use for booking short stays (it also has apartments and it’s usually cheaper than AirBnb).

 How much does a plane ticket to Romania cost?